grpc-ecosystem/go-grpc-middleware/retry/DOC.md

 ``` go
 type BackoffFunc func(attempt uint) time.Duration
 ```
-BackoffFunc denotes a family of functions that controll the backoff duration between call retries.
+BackoffFunc denotes a family of functions that control the backoff duration between call retries.

 They are called with an identifier of the attempt, and should return a time the system client should hold off for.
 If the time returned is longer than the `context.Context.Deadline` of the request